Coherence for closed categories with biproducts: Introduction

-Our approach to coherence is the one established in \cite{DP04}, namely, coherence for a category theorist is nothing but completeness for a logician.
-According to this approach, on the side of syntax, we have a category $\mathcal{C}$ whose language and axiomatic commuting diagrams are specified, while on the side of semantics we have some kind of graphs (a graphical language), which may be formalised as arrows of a category $\mathcal{D}$ of the ``same type'' as $\mathcal{C}$.
-A coherence result may be stated as existence of a faithful functor from $\mathcal{C}$ to $\mathcal{D}$.
-Since one expects, out of such a result, a decision procedure for diagram commuting problem, it is desirable to have this problem decidable in $\mathcal{D}$ (cf.\ the notion of \emph{manageable} category given in \cite[\S 1.1]{DP04}).
+As one can see from the examples above, coherence results are formulated in many different (sometimes hardly recognisable) forms.
+The approach to coherence in this paper is the one established in \cite{DP04}, namely, coherence for a category theorist is nothing but completeness for a logician.
+It stems from Kelly's attempt, \cite[Section~1.4, pp.\ 111-112]{K72}, to make uniform the notion of coherence, which is further developed by Voreadou, \cite[Introduction, p. viii]{V77}, and Soloviev, \cite{S90}, \cite{S97}.
+According to this approach, on the side of syntax, we have a freely generated category $\mathcal{C}$ whose language and axiomatic commuting diagrams are specified, while on the side of semantics we have some kind of graphs (a graphical language), which may be formalised as arrows of a category $\mathcal{D}$ of the ``same type'' as $\mathcal{C}$.
+Then, following \cite{DP04}, a coherence result may be stated as existence of a faithful functor from $\mathcal{C}$ to $\mathcal{D}$.
+Since one expects out of such a result a decision procedure for diagram commuting problem, it is desirable to have this problem decidable in $\mathcal{D}$ (cf.\ the notion of \emph{manageable} category given in \cite[\S 1.1]{DP04}).

-Traditionally, the graphs tied to closed categories are based on 1-dimensional manifolds (cf.\ \cite{KML71} and \cite{KL80}), while the graphs tied to products, coproducts and biproducts contain branchings and hence are not manifolds (cf.\ \cite{S09}).
+Traditionally, the graphs associated to arrows of closed categories are based on 1-dimensional manifolds (cf.\ \cite{KML71} and \cite{KL80}), while the graphs adequate for arrows of categories with products, coproducts and biproducts contain branchings (singularities) and hence are not manifolds (cf.\ \cite{S09}).
 These two graphical languages do not cooperate well, as it was noted in \cite[Section~3, last paragraph]{S07}.
-The main problem tied to this discrepancy: finding a proper graphical language for cartesian closed categories, remains open.
+The main problem related to this discrepancy is to find a proper graphical language for cartesian closed categories, and it remains open.
 On the other hand, from the point of view of category theory, the closed structure goes perfectly well with biproducts---the former distributes over the latter.
 Also, there are lots of examples possessing both structures.
 However, the only coherence result we know from the literature, which treats closed categories with biproducts, is \cite[Theorem~21]{AD04}.